 This business mapping software offers a free account to get you started.
 To draw radii on your map, you begin by selecting a center point with the Radius Search Tool, then drag the cursor to create a circle of your target area.
 You can also drop a new point on the map using the New Point Toolbar and then input the distance you want for your radius.
 Your map can then be embedded in a PowerPoint presentation, printed, or shared as an interactive web map.

-This app provides a clearly defined visual of where specific areas or places are located in relation to one another, the distance between two or more points inside a given radius, and the different points at specified incremental distances within the radius.
+This app provides a clearly defined vision of where specific areas or places are located in relation to one another, the distance between two or more points inside a given radius, and the different points at specified incremental distances within the radius.
 Using this tool, you can run a quick proximity check using your location data and get point-to-point distance values.
 To start, you simply specify your starting location point and set the proximity distance.
 You can then increase or decrease the radius coverage as needed.
 You also have the option of adding additional radii and color-coding them for easy identification.

 Ways to Use These Tools